-- failure to properly estimate costs of engineering, material, equipment or labor; - inefficient labor performance; - unanticipated technical problems with the materials or services being supplied by us, which may require us to incur additional costs to remedy the problem; - project modifications that create unanticipated costs; - changes in the costs or availability of equipment, materials, labor or subcontractors; - the failure of our suppliers or subcontractors to perform; - difficulties in our customers obtaining required governmental permits or approvals; - site conditions that differ from those assumed in the original bid; - the availability and skill level of workers in the geographic location of the project; - an increase in the cost of fuel or other resources; - changes in local laws and regulations; - · delays caused by local weather conditions, third parties or customers; and - quality issues requiring rework.
+- failure to properly estimate costs of engineering, material, equipment or labor; - inefficient labor performance; - unanticipated technical problems with the materials or services being supplied by us, which may require us to incur additional costs to remedy the problem; - project modifications that create unanticipated costs; - changes in the costs or availability of equipment, materials, labor or subcontractors; - the failure of our suppliers or subcontractors to perform; - · difficulties in our customers obtaining required governmental permits or approvals; - site conditions that differ from those assumed in the original bid; - the availability and skill level of workers in the geographic location of the project; - an increase in the cost of fuel or other resources; - · changes in local laws and regulations; - · delays caused by local weather conditions, third parties or customers; and - quality issues requiring rework.

-An increase in the cost or availability for items such as materials, parts, commodities, equipment and tooling may also be impacted by trade regulations, tariffs, global relations, taxes, transportation costs and inflation which could adversely affect our business.
+An increase in the cost or availability for items such as materials, parts, commodities, equipment and tooling may also be impacted by trade regulations, tariffs, global relations, wars, taxes, transportation costs and inflation which could adversely affect our business.

 For certain contracts, we are exposed to market risks that may cause increases in the cost, or the availability of, parts, commodities, equipment and tooling, utilized in our operations.
-We have experienced, and may continue to experience, delays and cost volatility of these items due to recent supply chain disruptions, inflationary pressures, tariffs, regulatory slowdowns and the continued market disruption from the COVID-19 pandemic.
+We have experienced, expect to continue to be affected through 2024, and may in the future be impacted by, delays and cost volatility of these items due to supply chain disruptions, inflationary pressures, tariffs and regulatory slowdowns.
 In addition, our customers' capital budgets may be impacted by cost increases and reduced customer spending could lead to fewer project awards and more competition.
 These costs could be materially impacted by general market conditions and other factors, including U.S. trade relationships with other countries or the imposition of tariffs.
 We are also exposed to increases in energy prices, particularly as they relate to fuel prices for our fleet vehicles.
 While we believe we can increase our prices to adjust for cost increases, there can be no assurance that future cost increases would be recoverable.
-Additionally, some of our fixed price contracts do not allow us to adjust our prices and, as a result, increases in the cost of parts, commodities, equipment and tooling or fuel costs could reduce our profitability with respect to such projects and could have a material adverse effect on our business, financial condition, results of operations and cash flows
+Additionally, some of our fixed price contracts do not allow us to adjust our prices and, as a result, increases in the cost of parts, commodities, equipment and tooling or fuel costs could reduce our profitability with respect to such projects and could have a material adverse effect on our business, financial condition, results of operations and cash flows.